 If you have a different form of immigration document:

-If your current visa is not in the form of either a BRP or an eVisa (i.e. if you have a vignette, wet ink stamp, or ILR in an expired passport) then you need to make a no-time limit application first to update your visa to a BRP.
-Once you've received your BRP, you can then apply for an eVisa.
+If your current visa is not in the form of either a BRP or an eVisa (i.e. if you have a vignette, wet ink stamp, or ILR in an expired passport) then you need to make a no-time limit application before you can access your eVisa.

 Common troubleshooting queries